BradHutchings/Mmojo-Server-v2/docs/302-Download-Models.md

 ### About this Step - DO THIS ONCE
 In this step, we will download some `gguf` files we will need from Hugging Face and copy them to our Mmojo share for later use.

+If you already have models downloaded and copied to your Mmojo share, please proceed to: [303.
+Copy Models](303-Copy-Models.sh).

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

 ---